10 reasons you should try boxing if you suffer from anxiety

 Working out is amazing – for our bodies, for our health, and importantly, for our sanity.
-Some workouts are better at certain things.
-If you suffer from anxiety, here are 10 reasons to try boxing…
+Some workouts are better for certain things.
+If you suffer from anxiety, here are 10 reasons to try boxing according to the pros…

 1. It helps you to be more present